onsi/ginkgo/index.md

 > When using the command line flags you can specify one or both of `--focus` and `--skip`.
 If both are specified the constraints will be `AND`ed together.

+> You can unfocus programatically focused tests by running `ginkgo unfocus`.
+This will strip the `F`s off of any `FDescribe`, `FContext`, and `FIt`s that your tests in the current directory may have.

 ### Spec Permutation

 By default, Ginkgo will randomize the order in which your specs are run.
 This can help suss out test pollution early on in a suite's development.